mozilla/ichnaea/docs/calculation.rst

 ----

 WiFi networks have a fairly limited range, with buildings in the way often only in the tens or low hundreds of meters.
-This means position estimates based on WiFi networks are usually accurate to 100 meter or slightly more based on our data and will improve in the future to tens of meters.
+But caching layers in the operating system and time differences between when a WiFi scan happened and when this is made available to the calling app can lead to WiFi networks still being visible up to some kilometers away from their actual position if the device moves in the meantime.

-In WiFi networks the devices can also almost always see multiple WiFi networks at once, so trilateration is often available further improving the position estimate.
+This means position estimates based on WiFi networks are usually accurate to low hundreds of meters.
+If a lot of networks are available in the area accuracy tends to increase to 100 meter or less.

 One challenge that's particular severe in WiFi networks are all the constantly moving WiFi networks, for example those installed on buses